leviv/leviv.github.io/_posts/projects/2025-07-21-3d-dvd-loading-screen.md

 ## So does this thing ever hit the corner?

 No. Maybe?
 Honestly probably not unless you fiddle with the velocity sliders and get lucky.
-When fiddling with the initial velocity I was either getting patterns that hit the corners way too often, or patterns that seemingly missed the corners forever.
+When play-testing the initial velocity I was either getting patterns that hit the corners way too often, or patterns that seemingly missed the corners forever.
 But maybe it's just because I'm not patient enough.
-I'm not sure the exact math behind getting, say, one corner hit ever 100 bounces, but if I do figure that out, I'll update the code!
+I'm not sure the exact math behind getting, say, one corner hit every 100 bounces.
+But if I do figure that out, I'll update the code!

 ## Reception